jrgarrar/python_script_template/README.md

 02_file_templater          Create repetitive, similar files by passing in parameters.
 03_api_accessor            Issue GET, POST, and other HTTP commands to the internet.
 04_simple_api              Create a barebones API.
-05_graph_generator         Create a graph, for use as a dashboard or visual, from input data.
+05_graph_generator         Create a graph, for use as a dashboard or visual.
+06_excel_cleaner           Manipulate Excel data from the command line.
+07_sql_wrapper             (TBD) Wrap SQL commands in a script.
+08_install_tool            (TBD) Install software dependencies using a script.
+09_test_suite              (TBD) Execute a series of tests.
 ```